documentation and reference material for OpenMEV

 OpenMEV is built on top of SecureRPC.
 SecureRPC provides users with an accessible, convenient and secure infrastructure for transaction routing and execution.

-- More accessible: allow ordinary users to easily discover the trading risk and value on the blockchain network.
+- Accessible: allow ordinary users to easily discover the trading risk and value on the network.

-- More convenient: enable the arbitrage traders more opportunities to increase profits at a low cost.
+- Convenient: enable backrunning swaps automatically so that more opportunities to capture profits at a lower cost.

-- More secure: make transactions on the blockchain network more secure and private.
+- Secure: make transactions on the blockchain network more secure and private.

 "...that it is not just neutrality that is required here, it is credible neutrality.
 That is, it is not just enough for a mechanism to not be designed to favor specific people or outcomes over others; it's also crucially important for a mechanism to be able to convince a large and diverse group of people that the mechanism at least makes that basic effort to be fair."